khroushan/ML_Ng_Py/README.md

 # Machine Learning

 This repository includes many implementations of *Machine Learning* algorithms and practical techniques.
-The main part is developed exactly or around the assignment that has been given in Andrew Ng Machine Learning course.
+The main part is developed around the assignment that has been given in Andrew Ng Machine Learning course.
 Both jupyter notebooks and python version of each part is included.
-In each part I try to test my implementation from scratch against ML libraries such as `sklearn-kit` and `Pytorch`.
+In each section I try to test my implementation against ML libraries such as `sklearn-kit` and `Pytorch` if it is possible.

 List of topics:
 1. Linear Regression